 Fill Up Rain Barrels

 Rain barrels are large plastic containers that capture rainwater.
-They collect roof runoff from downspouts and can hold water discharged from sump pumps too.
+They collect roof runoff from downspouts and they can hold water discharged from sump pumps too.
 Rain barrels help you conserve water and save on your water bill as you rely less on your city’s water supply.
 Use rain barrel collections to water your lawn, garden, and indoor plants for free.
 If you run a sprinkler system for lawn watering you can cut down the water bill significantly with this technique.

 A 50-gallon barrel with a valve on the bottom is a great option as you can connect a garden hose to it.
 Choose a barrel with a hole on top for the discharge pipe or drill a hole to the size needed.
 Level the ground where you plan to place the barrel.
 Elevate the barrel at least twelve inches so you can easily access the spout.